Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Introduction

 Building on these previous insights, recently has been proposed a quantum synapse framework incorporating synaptic plasticity, in which a quantum system with biologically inspired activity-dependent coupling between qubits was analyzed to study the effects of synaptic depression on qubit interactions and entanglement \cite{Torres2022}.
 However, that model was limited to a small-scale system of only two qubits, which does not adequately represent the behavior of large quantum networks.
 Furthermore, the detailed treatment of qubit interactions in that study makes the approach less practical for extending to systems with many qubits, as the dimensionality of the state space increases rapidly with system size.

 The Lipkin--Meshkov--Glick (LMG) Hamiltonian is a compact yet highly expressive framework for exploring quantum many-body phenomena.
 Originating in nuclear physics~\cite{Lipkin1965a,Lipkin1965b,Lipkin1965c,RingSchuck1980}, it provides a controlled setting for analyzing particle--particle and particle--hole correlations among neutrons and protons, as well as for benchmarking approximate many-body techniques.
 Its applicability extends well beyond that context, e.g. in condensed-matter physics it offers an effective description of Bose--Einstein condensates and Josephson-junction dynamics~\cite{MilburnEtAl1997,Leggett2001,MicheliEtAl2003}.
 Also in optical physics, it has been used for the metrological quantification of spin-squeezed states and the engineering of multipartite entanglement, both in the presence of an external field and for the quadratic collective-spin Hamiltonian in the absence of a field~\cite{KitagawaUeda1993,JurcevicEtAl2014,RichermeEtAl2014,PhysRevA.108.023722}.
 Taken together, the LMG model has become a standard tool for modeling collectively interacting two-level quantum systems.
 Within this framework, the existence of first-, second-, and third-order quantum phase transitions (QPTs) has been demonstrated~\cite{Castanos2006PRB,DusuelVidal2004}.
 More recently, it has been established that the associated quantum phase diagrams can be rigorously characterized in terms of phase-space delocalization measures, complemented by entanglement-entropy measures~\cite{NagyRomera2012,RomeraCalixtoNagy2012,CalixtoRomeraDelReal2012,CastanosCalixtoPerezBernalRomera2015,CalixtoCastanosRomera2017_JSTAT}.
+Several recent studies have further highlighted the relevance of the Lipkin--Meshkov--Glick model in contemporary quantum many-body physics and quantum simulation~\cite{Chinnarasu2025,Wang2025,LohrRobles2025,Benzahra2025,Romera2026,Kam2026,Tsypilnikov2026}.
 In what follows, we focus on the formulation of the LMG model that arises naturally in one-dimensional lattices of interacting spins -- namely, an anisotropic \(XY\) (Ising-type) model in a transverse field with all-to-all couplings.